Azure/Azure-Sentinel/Solutions/CarbonBlack/Playbooks/CarbonBlack-TakeDeviceActionFromTeams/README.md

 5. Click Save
 6. Repeat steps two and three for the Carbon Black connector Connection.

-Note: To authore the Carbon Black API connection, the API Key needs to be provided as a combination of the API Key and API ID.
+Note: To authorize the Carbon Black API connection, the API Key needs to be provided as a combination of the API Key and API ID.

 #### Sentinel configuration